 In #AusELT we want to bring Australasian ELT professionals together to share ideas, experiences and resources.
 Our monthly #AusELT Twitter chats (modelled on #ELTchat) are a big part of that.
 We talk about selected topics relating to teaching and learning English, from a teaching/training/managing perspective, and we try to apply our ideas to an Au/NZ context where possible.

-Chats take place on the first Sunday of every month, from February to November each year.
+Chats take place on every 2 months on the first Sunday of the month, from February to December each year.
 They have 2 possible formats:

 - 1 hour format: from 8.30-9.30pm Sydney time.
 This format is fast and furious but fun and sociable.
 There is a lot of to-and-fro and some heated debate!